mobsenpai/hana/.github/README.md

 ## :snowflake: About Hana

 Welcome to "花 - Hana", a repository showcasing my personal collection of dotfiles.
-These dotfiles are tailored for NixOS and Home-Manager, utilizing the power of [flakes](https://nixos.wiki/wiki/Flakes) and [flake-parts](https://github.com/hercules-ci/flake-parts) for optimal organization and efficiency.
+These dotfiles are tailored for NixOS and Home-Manager, utilizing the declarative power of nixos for optimal organization and efficiency.

 To explore the flake outputs and their functionalities, run: